 "Yeah, you didn't order any!"
 Petunia, one of Sork's best friends chimed in, "Cheapskate!"

-Damn Buffy for allowing a Girl Scouting program to be set up in the Slayer Center - "It'll be a nice way to reach out - the girls who participate will love it.
-We'll just have to be careful when they mingle with other groups."
+Damn Buffy for allowing Lorne to set up a Girl Scout program in the L.A.
+Slayer Center - "It'll be a nice way to reach out - the girls who participate will love it.
+We'll only have to be careful when they mingle with other troops."